-These paleo lemon poppy seeds muffins are an easy and tasty breakfast or snack idea.
-They’re freezer friendly and so easy to whip up.
-These muffins are gluten free, dairy free, and refined sugar free.
+These paleo lemon poppy seeds muffins made with coconut flour are an easy and tasty breakfast or snack idea.
+They’re freezer-friendly and so easy to whip up.
+These muffins are gluten-free, dairy-free, and refined sugar-free.

 These paleo diet friendly muffins call for fresh lemon zest and juice.
 Be sure not to substitute store bought lemon juice.
 You definitely want the bright, fresh flavour that you can only get from a freshly squeezed lemon.